-22. (a) Notwithstanding the details shown on the approved plans, the development hereby permitted shall not be brought into use unless and until full details of both hard and soft landscaping works have been submitted to and approved in writing by the Local Planning Authority.
+- 22. (a) Notwithstanding the details shown on the approved plans, the development hereby permitted shall not be brought into use unless and until full details of both hard and soft landscaping works have been submitted to and approved in writing by the Local Planning Authority.
 These details shall include the formation of any banks, terraces or other earthworks, hard surfaced areas and materials (including areas of the site designated for car parking), boundary treatments (including green walls), planting plans, specifications and schedules (including planting size, species and numbers/densities), existing plants/trees to be retained and a scheme for the timing/phasing of implementation works.
 These details shall also include a raft system to be used for trees planted within areas of hard surfacing.
-The raft system details shall include technical drawings of the type of system to be used (structural soils will not be acceptable).
-The landscaping scheme shall only include native species adjacent to the Bridgewater Canal and shall ensure that there is no detrimental impact on the Metrolink line.

-(b) The landscaping works approved under part (a) of this condition shall be carried out in accordance with the approved scheme for timing/phasing of implementation or within the next planting season following final occupation of the development hereby permitted, whichever is the sooner.
-All tree planting within areas of hard surfacing shall be implemented in accordance with the details approved under part (a) of this condition.

-(c) Any trees or shrubs planted or retained in accordance with this condition which are removed, uprooted, destroyed, die or become severely damaged or become seriously diseased shall be replaced within the next planting season by trees or shrubs of similar size and species to those originally required to be planted.
+The raft system details shall include technical drawings of the type of system to be used, the area that the system will cover and the type and volume of soil to be used (structural soils will not be acceptable).
+The landscaping scheme shall only include native species adjacent to the Bridgewater Canal and shall ensure that there is no detrimental impact on the Metrolink line. - (b) The landscaping works approved under part (a) of this condition shall be carried out in accordance with the approved scheme for timing/phasing of implementation or within the next planting season following final occupation of the development hereby permitted, whichever is the sooner.
+All tree planting within areas of hard surfacing shall be implemented in accordance with the details approved under part (a) of this condition. - (c) Any trees or shrubs planted or retained in accordance with this condition which are removed, uprooted, destroyed, die or become severely damaged or become seriously diseased shall be replaced within the next planting season by trees or shrubs of similar size and species to those originally required to be planted.